Gouranga-GH/R-S-EC/README.md

-# MyBay Shopping - Product Recommendation System
+# MyBay Shopping App - Product Recommendation System

 This repository contains the implementation of a **content-based recommendation system** for a shopping web application named **MyBay**.
 The web application is developed using **Flask**, **SQLAlchemy** for database management, and various **machine learning** techniques for product recommendations.
 It also includes user authentication (sign-up/sign-in) and product exploration functionality.